Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: Conclusions

 \section{Conclusions}

 We have developed a scalable pulsed protocol for generating CV cluster states in phononic quantum networks.
-Using the symplectic matrix of the protocol, we derived the corresponding adjacency matrix and the average nullifier of the resulting cluster states, showing that the average nullifier approaches zero with moderate squeezing.
-We further analyzed the impact of damping, demonstrating that mechanical and cavity losses degrade cluster states at strong squeezing due to the large phonon population, and that the average nullifier does not vary monotonically with the squeezing parameters.
-In addition, we showed that the entanglement within a CV cluster state can be transferred to two distant modes, enabling long-range correlations across the network.
-Our protocol is applicable to a broad class of systems operating in the strong-coupling regime, where the light–matter interaction exceeds the cavity bandwidth.
-Compared with photonic platforms, mechanical CV cluster states offer long memory times and can be generated on large-scale networks.
-These features make our approach a promising pathway toward hybrid quantum networks, supporting the storage and transfer of quantum information.
+Using the symplectic matrix of the protocol, we derived the corresponding adjacency matrix and the average nullifier of the resulting cluster states, showing that the average nullifier approaches zero with increasing squeezing.
+We further showed that the protocol requires only $O(N)$ control resources and remains scalable in the presence of moderate dissipation and thermal noise.
+We analyzed the effects of damping and found that mechanical and cavity losses degrade cluster states at strong squeezing due to the large phonon population.
+As a result, the average nullifier exhibits a nonmonotonic dependence on the squeezing parameters, and optimal performance is achieved at moderate squeezing.
+In addition, we demonstrated that the entanglement contained in a CV cluster state can be transferred to two distant mechanical modes through local quadrature measurements, enabling long-range quantum correlations across the network.
+Our protocol is applicable to a broad class of systems operating in the strong-coupling regime, where the light--matter interaction exceeds the cavity bandwidth.
+Compared with photonic platforms, mechanical CV cluster states offer long coherence times and can be generated in large-scale networks.
+These features make phononic quantum networks a promising platform for hybrid quantum information processing, supporting the generation, storage, and distribution of quantum entanglement.